GFragniere/CarGame/Readme.md

 colliding with another player or with a wall (in brown color).
 The road is represented by the grey colored square.

-The game is coded in a way that you technically can't make a move that would lead you to lose (i.e. accelerating and making you automatically lose, because you'd have too much speed to stop before a wall), but can be messy in certain situations.
+The game is coded in a way that you technically can't make a move that would lead you to lose (i.e. accelerating and making you automatically lose, because you'd have too much speed to stop before a wall).
 If you have to slow down/change direction, you'll see a small "attention" sign on the top left part of the screen, alerting you that you must change direction, and fast.

+Note that if a player cannot make a move to save himself (i.e. 2 other players corner him), he will be forced out of the game, and will be unable to continue playing, letting the others play for blood.